catid/blog2022/content/posts/netgear_insight.md

 ## Things that can go wrong

 If during VLAN setup traffic suddenly stops routing and the lights are blinking weird on the rack, then you might have a multicast storm.
 This is usually caused by not having exactly synchronized VLAN settings on both sides of a trunk.
-To check to make sure you can look at the device logs and you should see the trunk port indicate a multicast storm error.
+To check this, you can look at the device logs and you should see the trunk port indicate a multicast storm error.

 ## Setting up router VLANs

-Now you can set up the same VLANs in your router that you set up on the switches, and configure any policies you want, such as disallowing the IoT VLAN from starting a connection with your Trusted VLAN.
+Now you can set up the same VLANs in your router/firewall that you set up on the switches and configure any policies you want.
+One such policy would be disallowing the IoT VLAN from starting a connection with your Trusted VLAN.

 If anything goes wrong, you can always go back to LAN mode on the router and then double-check the switch configurations.